Moment of Reflection

 Last year, one of my dear friends (Hi Joyce!!!), requested onion bagels for her boys.
 I am constantly making cinnamon raisin and everything bagels (those are both my jam), so I had never really contemplated an onion bagel.

-Onion bagels must super oniony.
+Onion bagels must be super oniony.
 I added some onion powder to the dough, which gave it a subtle and nice onion flavor in every bite.
 I did not want the minced onion on top of the bagel to burn, so I soaked the minced onion in water first to rehydrate it.
 It made a delish onion bagel!
 (I have tried using fresh onion on top of the bagels, but it just does not work well, and you get a deeper onion flavor with rehydrated minced onion.)

 Admittedly, I had not really considered the onion bagel since then until my clever sister-in-law (Hi Jenn!!!) recently told me she made onion bagels and stuffed them with cooked onion as done in my Onion Rolls.
 FUN!!!